 • Follow the natural track of an eye.
 In Western culture, we read from left to right and from the top down, so if your CTA button is immersed in the text, it’s better to put it somewhere on the right and after the text explanation.
 But not in your website footer, please!
 Keep all this CTA content above the fold.

-• Despite the fact all the users examine a webpage from the left upper corner, there’s no use to put the CTA there.
-The button should be placed after the body of the text in order for the user to understand what this button is for.
+• Although all users examine a webpage from the left upper corner, the CTA is useless there.
+The button should be placed after the body of the text so that the user understands what it is for.

 • And if there is no text?
 Great.
 Then you are free to put it to the left or, better, to the center of the page.
 That guarantees no one will miss it.
 But in that case, think twice about the copy!